Jovia Nakagolo

-Jovia Nakagolo (born July 23, 2005) is an Ugandan female footballer who plays as a forward.
+Jovia Nakagolo (born July 23, 2005) is a Ugandan footballer who plays as a forward.
 She represents Kawempe Muslim LFC in the Ugandan women's league.
-She was named Most Valuable Player (MVP) in the 2025 FUFA Women's Cup.
+She was named most valuable player (MVP) in the 2025 FUFA Women's Cup.

+Jovia played for UCU Lady Cardinals FC in the national cup competition.
+She later joined Kawempe Muslim LFC initially on a loan and later on a three year contract ahead of 2025/26 Finance Trust Bank FUFA Women Super League season.
+Kawempe Muslim LFC supported her Education at Uganda Christian university.

+2025 FUFA Women's Cup MVP.